jhonderson/gone-man-switch/README.md

 - `CHECKIN_NOTIFICATIONS_JOB_CRON`: [Cron schedule expression](https://www.npmjs.com/package/node-schedule#cron-style-scheduling) for the job that sends check-in notifications.
 It runs daily at 8:00 am by default (`0 8 * * *`)
 - `MESSAGES_JOB_CRON`: [Cron schedule expression](https://www.npmjs.com/package/node-schedule#cron-style-scheduling) for the job that delivers messages.
 It runs daily at 8:00 am by default (`0 8 * * *`)

-Unless you plan on respond to your check-in notifications from within your local network, we recommend you to exposing this web application to the public using a reverse proxy and your custom domain provider.
+Unless you plan to respond to your registration notifications from your local network, we recommend exposing this web application to the public using a reverse proxy and your custom domain provider.

 ## Local Development